gherlein/gocat/README.md

 ## Acknowledgments

-- **atlas0fd00m** and RFCat contributors for the original implementation and firmware
+- **atlas0fd00m** and RFCat contributors for the CC1111 firmware and protocol reference
 - **Great Scott Gadgets** for the YardStick One hardware
-- **Anthropic** for Claude, which assisted in analyzing RFCat and developing this implementation
+- **Anthropic** for Claude, which assisted in reverse-engineering the protocol and developing this implementation